rust-lang/book/nostarch/chapter20.md

 Within the `unsafe extern "C"` block, we list the names and signatures of external functions from another language we want to call.
-The `"C"` part defines which *application binary interface (ABI)* the external function uses: the ABI defines how to call the function at the assembly level.
+The `"C"` part defines which *application binary interface (ABI)* the external function uses:
+The ABI defines how to call the function at the assembly level.
 The `"C"` ABI is the most common and follows the C programming language’s ABI.
 Information about all the ABIs Rust supports is available in the Rust Reference at *../reference/items/external-blocks.html#abi*.

 Every item declared within an `unsafe extern` block is implicitly unsafe.
 However, some FFI functions *are* safe to call.
-For example, the `abs` function from C’s standard library does not have any memory safety considerations and we know it can be called with any `i32`.
+For example, the `abs` function from C’s standard library does not have any memory safety considerations, and we know it can be called with any `i32`.
 In cases like this, we can use the `safe` keyword to say that this specific function is safe to call even though it is in an `unsafe extern` block.
 Once we make that change, calling it no longer